Insu Yun (윤인수)

 Recent Publications

-(2021).
-HardsHeap: A Universal and Extensible Framework for Evaluating Secure Allocators.
-Proceedings of the 28th ACM Conference on Computer and Communications Security (CCS).
+(2025).
+CROSS-X: Generalized and Stable Cross-Cache Attack on the Linux Kernel (to appear).
+Proceedings of the 32nd ACM Conference on Computer and Communications Security (CCS).

 Contact